Marshall Clagett: Career

 Clagett held two visiting appointments (1958–59 and 1963) at the School of Historical Studies of the Institute for Advanced Study in Princeton, New Jersey and in 1964 he was appointed permanently to the faculty of the School of Historical Studies.
+From 1963 to 1964 he held the position of president of the History of Science Society.
+Clagett became professor emeritus in 1986 and continued research and writing.